 #721 COMPUTER APPS.
-I Credit: .50 Semester Prerequisite: Computer 101 Grades: All Fee Charged
+I Credit: .50 Semester

+Prerequisite: None Grades: All Fee Charged

 This applications course focuses on basic-to-intermediate training using the Microsoft Office suite.
 The course emphasizes a combination of information gathering and technology, using the computer as a tool.
 Students work with more than on application or feature to complete assignments.
-May be taken concurrently with Computer 101.

 #722 COMPUTER APPS.
-II Credit: .50 Semester Prerequisite: Comp.
+II Credit: .50 Prerequisite: Comp.
 Apps.
-I Grades: All Fee Charged
+I Grades: All

+Fee Charged